Israel bombs Gaza after rocket attacks, Hamas gunman killed

 Since the beginning of June, militants in the Gaza Strip have fired at least 62 rockets at Israel in attacks that have caused few injuries, the Israeli military said.

-In Gaza, Israeli air strikes have totaled more than 80 this month and killed three militants and wounded more than a dozen other people, Palestinian officials said.
+In Gaza, Israeli air strikes have totalled more than 80 this month and killed three militants and wounded more than a dozen other people, Palestinian officials said.

 (Reporting by Nidal al-Mughrabi in Gaza; Writing by Allyn Fisher-Ilan; Editing by Jeffrey Heller and Raissa Kasolowsky)